utwente-fmt/BW-TACAS-2016/README.md

 - `--lddmc-maxtablesize=26`: don't increase the node table beyond 2^26 elements
 - `--order=chain`: use chaining for grouped transitions
 - `--next-union`: perform the identity on transition relations
-- `--saturation=sat-like`: use the sat-like strategry
+- `--saturation=sat-like`: use the sat-like strategy
 - `--no-matrix`: don't print the dependency matrix
 - `--peak-nodes`: measure peak nodes (used for statistics)
 - `--graph-metrics`: Print the graph metrics from Boost and ViennaCL (used for statistics)